lukasroegner/homebridge-nello/README.md

 **videoDoorbell** (optional): If this value is set to true, a camera can be added to HomeKit (as extra accessory) and when someone rings at your door you will get a push notification with unlock button (The lock and the camera must be in the same room the see the unlock button).
 Default set to false.

 **snapshotImage** (optional): You can set an image which will be shown as camera output.
 Default set to a placeholder image.

+**homekitUser** (optional): I recommend to create another account in the nello app for this plugin.
+In order to prevent duplicated notification you should enter the user name of this HomeKit account.
+Default value is undefined.

 ## Implementation Details